Definition of Nominal Rate of Return

 - It is necessary for computing various discounted values.

-- The increase in nominal rate progressively defines the increasing rate of inflation in the economy.
+- The increase in the nominal rate progressively defines the increasing inflation rate in the economy.

 - The whole economic base is related to the nominal rate of return.
-Therefore, many financial decisions are impacted as a result of a slight change in the nominal rate of return.
+Therefore, many financial decisions are impacted due to a slight change in the nominal rate of return.

-- Reduction in nominal rate results in higher output values & vice-e-versa.
+- Reduction in nominal rate results in higher output values & vice-versa.

 Advantages